enricopolanski/functional-programming/README.md

 ## The dual semigroup

-Given a Semigroup instance, it is possible to obtain a new Semigroup instance simply swapping the order in which the operands are combined:
+Given a semigroup instance, it is possible to obtain a new semigroup instance by simply swapping the order in which the operands are combined:

 ```ts
 import { pipe } from 'fp-ts/function'